Thermal Mapping

 Starting with the DroneDeploy update (v4.149.0), the M3T will be available for flight and processing.
 This thermal workhorse captures a 12 MP wide-angle image with an Equivalent Focal Length of 24mm, 48MP.
 Zoom in for closer capture with an Equivalent Focal Length of 162mm, 12MP, 56× Hybrid Zoom.
 Finally, capture thermal images utilizing a DFOV: 61°, Equivalent Focal Length: 40mm, Resolution 640 × 512 thermal lens.

-*When operating the M3T, you'll be able to adjust the DJI app selected settings, including the choice to capture both RGB and thermal images.
-This requires you to ensure both Infrared and Visible options are enabled before initiating the flight plan.
+*When operating the M3T, you can adjust the DJI app selected settings, including the choice to capture both RGB and thermal images.
+This requires you to enable both Infrared and Visible options before initiating the flight plan.

 Thermal Roof Inspection App